PeteZ238/cafe_app_mini_project/README.md

 *   It should display a menu of options, some may be nested.
 *   There should be the option to exit / return to main menu.
 *   It should handle invlaid input.

+## Future Improvements
+*   Add error catching in the add, update and delete methods to handle duplicate and incorrect inputs gracefully rather than crashing.